jubnzv/iec-checker/README.md

 + Declaration analysis for derived types
 + Intraprocedural control flow analysis: detection of unreachable code blocks inside the [POUs](https://en.wikipedia.org/wiki/IEC_61131-3#Program_organization_unit_(POU))
 + Detection of unused variables
 + Ability to integrate with other tools.
-Checker can dump its IR into a JSON file (`--dump` argument) and produce warnings in JSON format (`-output-format-format json`).
+Checker can dump its IR into a JSON file (`--dump` argument) and produce warnings in JSON format (`--output-format-format json`).
 + Can be extended with plugins written in Python.
 See demo plugin that plots the control flow graph: [cfg_plotter.py](./src/python/plugins/cfg_plotter.py).

 ## Roadmap